-Efforts to identify cumulative projects included contact with the MUSD, the Mendocino County Planning Department, and review of Planning Department web portals.
+Efforts to identify cumulative projects included contact with the MUSD, MCCSD, the Mendocino County Planning Department, and review of Planning Department web portals.
+Regarding what constitutes a probable future project, generally a project should be viewed as a probable future cumulative project once the environmental review process for such a future project is underway or there is evidence showing that such a project is feasible, probable or sufficiently certain to occur.

 Projects identified and considered for cumulative impacts include: